 Of course, photo-taking is not enough.
 I got to try one.
 Tampoi has very thick skin but it’s effortless to peel it into half to reveal the white pulp inside.

 Tampoi looks like mangosteen.
 Its pulp is divided into a few slices, each with a seed in it.
 However, unlike mangosteen, the pulp of Tampui is dry and slight harder.
 I ate it and it tastes sweet with a bit of sour, very similar to mangosteen but less sour.
-Actually Mangosteen is a Garcinia species, while Tampoi is a Baccaurea species (Thanks Jason for the info).
+Actually Mangosteen is a Garcinia species, while the scientific name of Tampoi is Baccaurea macrocarpa.

 The seed is small and has a layer of pulp glued with it.
 I believe such feature will make monkey consumes the whole seed, so Tampoi can take advantage of its mobility to spread to further place via excretion.